core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A set of topics.
 A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic.

 topic:
 : A set of information concerning a topic, including its configuration and other metadata.
-A topic is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
+A topic is hosted as one topic resource at the broker, and its representation is the set of topic properties concerning the topic.
 All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.

+topic property:
+: A single element of configuration information that is associated to a topic.

 topic-data resource:
 : A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.